DETROIT – Detroit police Chief James Craig announced his retirement during a news conference Monday after heading the department for eight years.

 GOP sources have confirmed that Craig has met with several Republican donors amid rumors of his run for governor.

-Craig said Monday that he has not made a decision about a potential political future.
+Craig said he has not made a decision as to if he will be going into politics.
 He said he will decide in the weeks following his retirement and when a decision has been made he will let the public know.

 “I have not made that decision.
 I am not ruling it out.
 There’s an appropriate time and I will get past this and then I will come out with a decision,” Craig said.
 “I am deeply passionate for public service.”